MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-faq.md

 #### Why are ports opened during a Snapshot Debugger session?

-Snapshot Debugger needs to open certain ports in order to debug the snapshots taken in Azure.
-These are the same ports required for remote debugging, [you can find the list of ports here](../debugger/remote-debugger-port-assignments.md).
+Snapshot Debugger needs to open a set of ports in order to debug the snapshots taken in Azure, these are the same ports required for remote debugging.
+[You can find the list of ports here](../debugger/remote-debugger-port-assignments.md).

 ## See also